-- Students are subject to transfer for disciplinary reasons to another CPS school.
-Transfers will be made in accordance with the Board's Uniform Discipline Code ("UDC") Student Code of Conduct ("SCC") provisions regarding Disciplinary Reassignment, provided there is available space.
-Disciplinary Reassignments are listed in the range of disciplinary actions available under the UDC SCC for disciplining students and may be issued either in conjunction with, or as alternative to, suspension for certain infractions of the UDC SCC.
-Disciplinary Reassignments are reserved only for students who have been determined, pursuant to the UDC SCC, to have engaged in continually disruptive or very serious acts of misconduct.
-All Disciplinary Reassignments must be approved and facilitated by the AIO or their designee.
-Among the factors which an AIO may consider are the safety of the victim involved in the UDC SCC infraction and whether the student subject to transfer would likely cease their disruptive behavior if placed in another setting. - b.
-Students enrolled in a Board-designated military academy may be subject to disciplinary transfer due to violations of the military standards as described in the UDC.
+Students are subject to transfer for disciplinary reasons to another CPS school.
+Transfers will be made in accordance with the Board's Student Code of Conduct ("SCC") provisions regarding Disciplinary Reassignment, provided there is available space.
+Disciplinary Reassignments are listed in the range of disciplinary actions available under the SCC for disciplining students and may be issued either in conjunction with, or as alternative to, suspension for certain infractions of the SCC.
+Disciplinary Reassignments are reserved only for students who have been determined, pursuant to the SCC, to have engaged in continually disruptive or very serious acts of misconduct.
+All Disciplinary Reassignments must be approved and facilitated by the CAO AIO or their designee.
+Among the factors which an CAO AIO may consider are the safety of the victim involved in the SCC infraction and whether the student subject to transfer would likely cease their disruptive behavior if placed in another setting.